-This reality makes ThredUp's sixth annual resale report all the more relevant.
-ThredUp is the world's largest online thrift store, and it leverages its user and industry data once a year to craft and updated picture of the resale industry, in addition to identifying the best and worst brands to buy and sell across the country.
+This reality makes thredUp's sixth annual resale report all the more relevant.
+ThredUp is an online thrift store, and its user and industry data is leveraged once a year to craft an updated picture of the resale industry, in addition to identifying the best and worst brands to buy and sell across the country.

-Best brand investments: Frye, Lululemon and Helmut Lang, with Rag & Bone and Vince falling shortly behind.
+Best brand investments: Frye, Lululemon, and Helmut Lang, with Rag & Bone and Vince falling shortly behind.

-Worst brand investments: Giorgio Armani, Juicy Couture and Mango, with Target and Club Monaco faring slightly better.
+Worst brand investments: Giorgio Armani, Juicy Couture, and Mango, with Target and Club Monaco faring slightly better.

 Additionally, the report identified the most popular brands in each state, helping sellers to recalibrate their sales strategy accordingly.
-Find out which brand goes for top dollar in your state below…